andyOR/Dataquest-A-Quest-2-Data-Science/README.md

 #### i. "airlines.csv", "airports.csv", and "routes.csv" files describing Geographic dataset to visualize the data on maps.
 This dataset can be accessed from https://openflights.org/data.html
 #### j.
 Data on New york city public schools with SAT scores and demographic information to analyzing correlation between them.
 This data set can be found at
 https://data.cityofnewyork.us/browse?category=Education
+#### h.
+Civil Rights Data Collection containing information on educational achievement and opportunities in the U.S., broken down by race and school https://catalog.data.gov/dataset/civil-rights-data-collection-2013-14